CARE OVER DETAIL RENDERS SIMPLICITY BEAUTIFUL

 Erika Lagerbielke is one of Sweden’s most well-known designers and glass artists.
 Her designs and glass art are known and appreciated all over the world.
 She is founder and co-owner, with Tomas Åhlman, of independent design company Erika Lagerbielke & Co AB, where she acts as creative director.

 Lagerbielke’s design concentrates on innovation and function with strong artistic expression.
 She has been creating award winning glass designs for Orrefors since 1982, where she has specialized in stemware and products to enhance the meal experience.
-Among her well known and popular designs are design classic Intermezzo, wine glass series Merlot and connoisseur wine glass Difference.
-Among her recent designs are stemware More and beer glasses Beer, as well as the handmade wine glass series Metropol and Zephyr.
+Among her well known and popular designs are design classic Intermezzo, wine glass series Merlot, Metropol, More, and connoisseur wine glass Difference.

 In 2010, she was awarded by H. M. The King of Sweden with the Prince Eugen Medal for outstanding artistic achievement.
 In 2014, she was awarded the S: t Erik’s medal by the City of Stockholm.

 She is a member of several associations dealing with design, culinary arts, and intellectual property.